ryanology045/writings/content/bins/we-what-were.md

 The Earth was silent.
 But it was not dead.
 It had simply changed vocalists.

-Here’s the revised epilogue with that thread woven in:

 &nbsp;

 ## Epilogue: The God We Had To Rush